Ezward/Esp32CameraRover2/README.md

 - [ ] Implement turning arc (radius around instantaneous center of curvature) turtle command and speed control.
 Requires slider for turning radius input.
 - [ ] Re-implement joystick control to choose a speed (linear velocity) and an turning rate (angular velocity) and use those to calculate the wheel velocities.
 Clamp the angular velocity to create some reasonable max turning angle that makes it turn more like a regular car.
 - [ ] Add realtime speed/pwm control while driving in turtle mode; add a change handler to the slide and respond to changes in speed slider by sending changes to rover.
-- [ ] Implement PS3 Game controller via bluetooth directly to ESP32 to reduce input latency.
+- [ ] Implement PS3 Game controller via bluetooth directly to ESP32 to reduce input latency (necessary for capturing good data for machine learning).
 - [ ] Implement CV lane following autopilot running on ESP32 (for Donkeycar kind of track).
+- [ ] Implement Neural Network autopilot in TensorflowJS Micro lane following (like DonkeyCar).
 - [ ] Implement object detection in browser using TensorFlow.js.
 In particular, stop signs, traffic lights, pedestrians and other rovers such that the rover can obey signs and avoid collisions.
-- [ ] Implement Neural Network autopilot in Tensorflow Lite Micro for ESP32 for  driving within a (like DonkeyCar).
+- [ ] Implement Neural Network autopilot in Tensorflow Lite Micro for ESP32 for lane following (like DonkeyCar).
 - [ ] Implement go to goal line follower.
 Requires lateral control (line follow) and longitudinal control (stop at goal).
 See PurePursuit algorithm.
 - [ ] Implement waypoint recorder and associated UI so we can record and playback a path that has been driven ((requires lateral and longitudinal control)).
 - [ ] Implement map and path planning such that rover can use autonomous mode to travel from a specified location to another on the map.
 Think simulating a 4 block neighborhood with a perimeter road, 4 3-way intersections and a central 4 way intersections and at least one section of a gradual curve (rather than 90 degrees) so we can test smooth turning.
 - [ ] Combine path planning, autonomy, obstacle detection and collision avoidance to implment an autonomous package delivery vehicle in a simulated neighbor hood.
-- [ ] Implement Logo language subset (forward, backward, left, right, arc) interpreter on rover to allow scripts to be sent to rover and executed.  (requires lateral and longitudinal control)
-- [ ] Implement Logo editor and downloader, so Logo scripts can be edited in browser, then downloaded to rover for execution (requires Logo interpreter).
-- [ ] Implement Logo simulator in browser, so user can preview their script (requires Logo interpreter).
+- [ ] Implement a version of hardware support that uses a PCA9885 PWM board over I2C to control motor speed.
+This only adds $3 to BOM, but frees up lots of pins so we get back serial output from rover even with wheel encoders and we can add other I2C peripherals, like an IMU to improve dead reconning.
+Could also add a OLED screen to output the ip address of the rover at startup and other status while running.
+So for $3 it adds a lot of flexibility.